 Best Practice 1.
 Do not avoid vendor lock-in at all costs.
 In some cases betting on one single Cloud implementation can significantly benefit you.
 We encourage you to dive deep into one only cloud provider.
-You can get a much better deal and a vast improvement in agility if you pick the best features of one cloud vendor that are most suitable your business case.
-If you're an innovative you'd better focus on delivering what your business need.
+You can get a much better deal and a vast improvement in agility if you pick the best features of one cloud vendor that are most suitable for your business case.
+If you're an innovative small/medium business, you'd better focus on delivering what your business customers need.